cfengine/documentation/manuals/language-concepts/classes.markdown

 That is, you might not leave 'expression' in the example above or add both 'and' and 'xor' constraints to the single promise.

-Another type of class definition happens when you define classes based on the outcome of a promise, e.g. to set a class if a promise is repaired, one might
+Another type of class definition uses the
-write:
+[`body classes`][Promise Types and Attributes#classes].
+This allows setting of classes based on the outcome of a promise.
+To set a class if a promise is repaired, one might write:

 ```cf3
      "promiser..."